kutasms/multienty/README.md

 Multienty has implemented the acquisition and update of nacos configuration.
 Please develop your own UI interface.
 It is recommended to cooperate with ShardingArgorithmTool to achieve dynamic creation and update of independent tenants.

 ## Service Monitor
-spring-boot-admin can provide service monitoring function and can send emails in case of service abnormalities. **multienty-admin** integrates xxx and simplifies configuration.
+spring-boot-admin can provide service monitoring function and can send emails in case of service abnormalities. **multienty-admin** integrates spring-boot-admin and simplifies configuration.
 ![spring boot admin](./doc/images/spring_boot_admin.png)

 ## Basic Data Table